yujunz/gitlab.com-runbooks/docs/patroni/geo-patroni-cluster.md

   base_0000000900004B96000000DB 2020-07-07T16:43:26Z 0000000900004B96000000DB
    ```

+  The first column, "name", is what you'll want to copy for later.

   Take the newest backup, but make sure that the name really contains the
   highest segment number - the modification date might not be reliable in case
-  there are GCS life cycle policies involved...
+  there are GCS life cycle policies involved.
+The older the backup we take, the
-  The older the backup we take, the more WAL files need to be replayed later.
+  more WAL files need to be replayed later.

-   The first column, "name", is what you'll want to copy for later.

 * `rm -rf /var/opt/gitlab/postgresql/data/*`
 * move old data away: